ekristof86/R_codes_related_to_atmospheric_teleconnections/README.md

 Second, we compute Pearson cross-correlations between gridded time series by using the script function_-_computing_cross_correlations.R. <br>
 Pearson correlations are determined based on detrended daily climatology datasets (the long-term mean is subtracted from each data and those are divided by the long-term standard deviation in each grid cell).
+After that, strongest negative correlations are obtained in each grid cells.